shbz80/fb_marketplace_reco/README.md

 ## Multimodal image-text classification

 ### Model training
 - combined_classification.ipynb trains a multimodal image-text classification model using the already trained image and text models.
 The final classification layers are removed from both the image and text CNN models and the respective feature vectors concatenated to form a combined embedding vector.
 This is followed by a classification layer to make the product prediction.
-The image and text models are not frozen during training.
+The image and text models are frozen during training.
 ![System](/visuals/combined_training.png)
 *Training curve of the multimodal classification model.*